loremIpsum1771/Stop-Locator-App/README.md

   3. **Print out all the train stops within a certain distance**
   4. **Print out the available transfers at a specific train stop**
   5. **Print transfers available at all stops**
-  6. **Print outthe shortest path length from the current stop to every other stop**
+  6. **Print out the shortest path length from the current stop to every other stop**
   7. **Print out the shortest path between two stops**
   8. **Find the closest stop to current location and then print the shortest path between that stop and the next closest stop**